-Greed, corruption, ignorance, and disease.
+Greed, corruption, ignorance, stupidity, and disease.
 Midsummer, 1349: the Black Death reaches northern Germany.
-Minstrels go to Hamelin for the Mayor's daughter's wedding to the Baron's son.
-He wants her dowry to pay his army while his father taxes the people to build a cathedral he thinks will save his soul.
-A local apothecary who's a Jew seeks a treatment for the plague; the priests charge him with witchcraft.
-One of the minstrels, who has soothed the Mayor's daughter with his music, promises to rid the town of rats for the fee.
-The Mayor agrees, then reneges.
-In the morning, the plague, the Jew's trial, and the Piper's revenge come at once.
-Written by
+A family of strolling players travel to Hamelin for the Mayor's daughter's wedding to the Baron's son.
+He wants her dowry to pay his army, while his father taxes the people to build a cathedral he thinks will save his soul.
+A local Jewish apothecary tries to find a treatment for the plague.
+The Priests charge him with heresy and witchcraft.
+A mysterious minstrel (Donovan), who joined up with the players and who has soothed the Mayor's daughter with his music, promises to rid the town of rats for a fee.
+The Mayor agrees, then reneges after the rats have been dealt with.
+In the morning, the plague, the Jew's execution, and the Piper's revenge come at once.

 Come children of the universe, let Donovan take you away, far far away.